 I don’t think I have the words to describe just how much I really loved Petra.
 I could have spent a week in the rose-red stone city, exploring every little side path.
 Instead, I settled for two very action packed days (over 20 hours in total) of hiking through the surreal, rock landscape, eyeing façade after façade.
 It was pure bliss and I learned an important lesson about myself.
 I love sitting in isolation overlooking a truly dramatic landscape.
 Petra has no shortage of those moments!

 Most Epic Part of the Trip?
 Hiking up to Petra’s highest peak, Umm al-Biyara, a blissful way to escape the crowds and be treated to one unbelievable view of the entire site!

 When I was offered the chance to visit Anchorage in August, I jumped at the opportunity!
 Alaska is just unbelievable, filled with the sheer beauty of rising peaks, frozen glaciers and stunning waterfronts.
 From quite the food and craft beer scene to lovely jaunts to the surrounding areas (including sublime Whittier (pictured above) on Prince William Sound), Anchorage was a place I’d love to go back to!

 Most Epic Part of the Trip?
 Glacier Trekking on the Matanuska Glacier (pictured above)!
-You’ll be able to read more about that in an upcoming post!

 I live in NYC, so it’s not really fair to call it a travel experience, but being there through Hurricane Sandy was quite an epic experience in itself.
 I was one of the lucky ones, never losing power throughout the storm.
 Others were not so lucky.
 I’ll never forget getting around my city with no subway.
 Or visiting a whole other world by stepping below 26th Street and right into the Blackout Zone, a powerless void where nightlife thrived by candle light!